Summary

 Evidence excerpt

-Cursor says Composer 2.5 is now available, performs better on long-running tasks and complex instructions than Composer 2, and ships with separate Standard and Fast pricing tiers plus double usage in the first week.
+Cursor says Composer 2.5 is now available, performs better on long-running tasks and complex instructions than Composer 2, and ships with separate Standard and Fast pricing tiers.

 Sources